 Chronic tension in pelvic muscles may cause pain.
 Long-lasting pain may be treated with physical therapy or steroid and local anesthetic injections.

-In more severe cases, surgery may be required for chronic pain; however, this option carries a far greater risk to the surrounding bones and muscles.
+In severe cases, surgery may be required for chronic pain.
+However, this option carries a far greater risk to the surrounding bones and muscles.